NCEAS/metacat/docs/user/metacat/source/install.rst

 Apache Tomcat
 .............
-We recommend that you install Tomcat 6 into the directory of your choice.
+We recommend that you install Tomcat 6 or 7 into the directory of your choice.
 Included with the Metacat download is a Tomcat-friendly start-up script that should be installed as well.